 Side effects of the eye drop include stinging, burning, metallic aftertaste, blurry vision, corneal endothelial cell loss (must be careful in patients with Fuchs’ endothelial dystrophy), and allergy.

 The miotics reduce IOP by constricting the pupil, hence opening up the angle of the eye, thereby increasing the drainage of aqueous fluid through the trabecular meshwork.
 They are no longer commonly used because of their side effect profile, and because other medications have better effects.

 The main side effects of the miotics include dim vision (due to constriction of the pupil), headaches above the eyebrow, eye redness and irritation, and retinal detachments.

 Combined glaucoma medications afford patients some advantages if they need to be on multiple glaucoma drugs.
 First, is the convenience factor, in that they only have to remember to use one bottle of medication instead of two.
 Second, the combo drug sometimes has a lower price.

 Side effects of these medications are similar to the side effects of their component medications, which are described above.

 Glaucoma surgery has evolved significantly over the past few years, but the surgical therapies still may be put into two categories:

-LTP is used to treat patients with some types of open angle glaucoma.
-In some instances, patients may elect LTP instead of medications, or to reduce the amount of glaucoma medications they are taking.
-In LTP, a laser is used to treat the trabecular meshwork, thereby, lowering IOP by increase the amount of fluid that is drained.
+LTP is used to treat patients with some types of open-angle glaucoma.
+In some instances, patients may elect LTP instead of medications, or reduce the number of glaucoma medications they are taking.
+In LTP, a laser is used to treat the trabecular meshwork, thereby, lowering IOP by increasing the amount of fluid that is drained.

 ABiC™ is a new minimally-invasive glaucoma surgery (MIGS) procedure, based on the same dilation principles of traditional Canaloplasty but via a simplified and much faster ab-interno approach.
 It is also the only MIGS procedure that successfully and comprehensively addresses all aspects of potential outflow resistance.